Environmentalize your YAML configuration

 Follow these guidelines to avoid issues when using quotation marks in strings:

-For example, when your environmentalization placeholder is surrounded by single quotation marks:
+Example of an environmentalization placeholder surrounded by single quotation marks:

 fields: